yoyow-org/yoyow-node-sdk/middleware/README-EN.md

     1937037ms th_a       wallet.cpp:820                save_wallet_file     ] saving wallet to file wallet.json
     true

-if not `true` returned, please make sure your uid and private key are correctly typeed in.
+if not `true` returned, please make sure your uid and private key are correct.

 ##### 2.4 Create platform